Skip to main content

 Leadership & accountability

-AWSAR is governed by experienced professionals from leading academic institutions, development organizations, consulting firms, and funding agencies.
-A dedicated team of trained development practitioners manages programmes under the guidance of the Executive Committee and Governing Board, ensuring transparency, accountability, and impact.
+AWSAR is governed by experienced professionals from leading academic institutions, development organisations, consulting firms, and funding agencies.
+A dedicated team of trained practitioners manages programmes under the guidance of the Executive Committee and Governing Board — ensuring transparency, accountability, and impact.

 Governing Board